filip-ams/AWS-Ant-Media-Server-Load-Test-Script/README.md

 - **Interactive RTMP Load Testing**: Upload local `.mp4` video files and run multiple publishers to test server performance.
 - **SSH Setup and Automation**: Installs necessary dependencies on both Ant Media and Load Tester instances.
 - **EC2 Instance Management**: Waits for instances to be ready, checks status, and optionally terminates instances after testing.
 - **Test Summaries**: Collects CPU usage statistics and generates a summary file for each test run.
+(Work in progress)

 ## Pre-requisites